ChromeUniverse/RedstoneBot/README.md

 * In `bot.py`:
   * Refine some stuff here and there - mostly Async code and auto-confirm
   * Add separate files for each command/main Async function
-  * Switch from Requests to aiohttp? (does this even make sense)
+  * Switch from Requests to aiohttp? (does this even make sense?)
 * Scalability